sj-can/ngs_pipeline/docs/more_advanced_snakmake/README.md

     import glob, ntpath

+    inFiles = set()
+    inPaths = glob.glob( "/home/ec2-user/ngs_pipeline/rawdata/*.fastq.gz")
+    for p in inPaths:
+        inFiles.add(os.path.basename(p).replace(".fastq.gz", ""))

+This does the following on each line, respectively
-    inFiles = set()	# Sets in python only allow unique entries so we cannot call the program on the same file twice inPaths = glob.glob( "/home/ec2-user/ngs_pipeline/rawdata/*.fastq.gz" )	# Glob matches everything in this path that ends in "fastq.gz" for p in inPaths:	# For loops iterate through all of the inPath matches we have found inFiles.add(os.path.basename(p).replace(".fastq.gz", "")) # We add each one to the set and remove the fastq.gz extension
+  * Sets in python only allow unique entries so we cannot call the program on the same file twice
+  * Glob matches everything in this path that ends in "fastq.gz"
+  * For loops iterate through all of the inPath matches we have found
+  * We add each one to the set and remove the fastq.gz extension

 Then a suitable expand rule would be: